Are you a homeowner looking to upgrade your home’s appearance by replacing the old roofing shingles with stylish new ones? You are at the right place.

 Calculate Shingle Weight via Weight of New Shingles

 Another simple yet effective way to calculate the estimated weight of old shingles is by analyzing the weight of new shingles.
-In most cases, the weight of the new shingles accurately corresponds
+In most cases, the weight of the new shingles accurately corresponds to the weight of the old shingles, therefore revealing the old ones’ weight.
+The majority of roof shingle bundles weigh 50 to 80 pounds.

 To calculate the weight, simply visit any hardware shop and ask for the weight of the shingle used on your roof.
-After that, using the above-discussed formula, calculate the number of bundles and
+After that, using the above-discussed formula, calculate the number of bundles and multiply the weight of one bundle of shingles by the total number of bundles ordered for your work.
+For example:

 For a 4,000 sq. ft. roof with 2 layers of 3-tab asphalt shingles, 120 bundles, and 70 lbs. weight of one bundle, the estimated total weight of the shingles to be removed would be 8.4 tons.